-Students may choose to sit the HSC exam for VET courses.
-If it is a student's only Category B course it may also contribute to the award of an ATAR.
+AT the completion of Year 12, students may choose to sit the HSC exam for VET courses.
+However, the HSC exam must be undertaken if a VET course is to contribute toward an ATAR.
 Advice must be sought from the Careers Advisor and your teacher before electing not to sit the HSC exam.

-However, the examination is independent of the competency-based assessment undertaken during the course and has no impact on the eligibility of a student to receive a vocational qualification.
+The HSC examination is independent of the competency-based assessment undertaken during the course and has no impact on the eligibility of a student to receive a vocational qualification.